-Leila is a lecturer in Industrial Design at the Dyson School of Design Engineering.
+Leila is a Senior Lecturer at the Dyson School of Design Engineering.
 Her research explores the future of design and ‘Ubiquitous Sustainability’, aiming to identify how to develop and realise sustainable systems of consumption and production.
 This includes envisioning future scenarios for manufacturing, developing new approaches for incorporating sustainability into product development processes, and harnessing ubiquitous computing and interactive technologies in design engineering.

 Her wider roles at Imperial include coordinating the Global Innovation Design MA/MSc degree course at the Royal College of Art, and tutoring on Innovation Design Engineering.
 She is also academic lead of the Industrial Placements programme on the MEng in Design Engineering, and Equality, Diversity and Culture Officer of the Dyson School of Design Engineering.